April 23, 2021 - First COVID-19 patients treated with COR-101 drug developed in Braunschweig.

 The Department of Biotechnology is one of the divisions of the Institute for Biochemistry, Biotechnology and Bioinformatics.
-Founded in 1972, it was a key player in establishing biotechnology research in Braunschweig, and established the first dedicated Biotechnology curriculum at a german university.
+Founded in 1972, it was a key player in establishing biotechnology research in Braunschweig, and established the dedicated Biotechnology curriculum.

-In 2002, Prof. Dr. Stefan Dübel joined the Department as director, adding a new research focus on Molecular Engineering, in particular Human Antibody Engineering and Phage Display.
-The Department quickly became the home to some of the world's largest and most successful academic human monoclonal antibody libraries, while the well established research focus on Biochemical Engineering, led by Prof. Dr. Siegmund Lang and Prof. Dr. Udo Rau, continued its succesful development.
+In 2002, Prof. Dr. Stefan Dübel joined the Department as director, adding the new research focus on Molecular Engineering, in particular Human Antibody Engineering and Phage Display.
+The Department quickly became the home to some of the world's largest and most successful academic human monoclonal antibody libraries, while the well established research focus on Biochemical Engineering, continued its succesful development until 2021, led by Prof. Dr. Siegmund Lang (ret.) and Prof. Dr. Udo Rau (ret.).

-Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology. intrabodies, biomarker and drug discovery, vaccine development, synthetic biology, in vitro evolution, biochemical engineering and process development, the Department is well-endowed to embark into the challenges of cutting egde biotechnology research of the future.
-A long list of successful technology transfers proves the significance of our research for society, by avoiding animal experiments for antibody generation and providing new ways to develop designer medications for the 21 century.
+Today, with fundamental and applied research topics spanning a very broad range including molecular and cell biology, infection biology, intrabodies, biomarker and drug discovery, vaccine development, synthetic biology and in vitro evolution, TU Braunschweigs Biotechnology is well-endowed to embark into the challenges of cutting egde biotechnology research of the future, with a clear focus to increase the quality of life for everybody.

 Department of Biotechnology